 Danny Boyle’s feverish take on Irvine Welsh’s beloved novel feels like a drug in itself.
 Playing to an absolute trip of a soundtrack before coming down with a heavy dose of reality.
-Trainspotting put the likes of Ewan McGregor, Johnny Lee Miller and Kelly McDonald on the map, as well as a moustache on a terrifying Robert Carlyle.
+Trainspotting put the likes of Ewan McGregor, Johnny Lee Miller, and Kelly McDonald on the map, as well as a mustache on a terrifying Robert Carlyle.

-It’s a shock to the system that never really fades and even spawned that rarity of a long-overdue sequel.
+It’s a shock to the system that never really fades and even spawned a long-overdue sequel, T2.
 Try to hear Rentboy’s “Choose Life” speech and not be sucked into British cinema at its best.

-Backed by equally incredible turns from Ben Kinglsey and Ralph Feinnes’ military monster Amon Göth, Spielberg’s masterpiece might be one of the few on this list that ascends beyond ‘essential viewing’, demonstrating ‘an absolute good’ that outweighed an unnecessary evil.
+Backed by equally incredible turns from Ben Kingsley and Ralph Fiennes’ military monster Amon Göth, this Steven Spielberg movie might be one of the few on this list that ascends beyond ‘essential viewing’, demonstrating ‘an absolute good’ that outweighed an unnecessary evil.

 Al Pacino’s prodigal son returning to the fold and being forced into the family business is a fascinating tale that only a few have earned the right to be in the same conversation with.